-(2) The public offering corresponds to an assumed public offering price per share of common stock of \$5.4875 and an assumed public offering price per Warrant of \$0.0125.
+(2) The public offering corresponds to a public offering price per share of common stock of \$4.99 and a public offering price per Warrant of \$0.0125.

-We have granted the underwriter an option, exercisable one or more times in whole or in part, to purchase up to 682,500 additional shares of common stock and/or Warrants to purchase up to an aggregate of 546,000 shares of common stock, in any combinations thereof, from us at \$5.4875 per share of common stock and \$0.0125 per Warrant (assuming a \$5.50 public offering price per Unit), less the underwriting discounts and commissions, for 45 days after the date of this prospectus to cover over-allotments, if any.
+We have granted the underwriter an option, exercisable one or more times in whole or in part, to purchase up to 750,000 additional shares of common stock and/or Warrants to purchase up to an aggregate of 600,000 shares of common stock, in any combinations thereof, from us at \$4.99 per share of common stock and \$0.0125 per Warrant, less the underwriting discounts and commissions, for 45 days after the date of this prospectus to cover over-allotments, if any.

-The underwriters expect to deliver the securities on or about , 2021.
+The underwriters expect to deliver the securities on or about July 15, 2021.